IFMNB/Hexagon/README.md

 > Special plugin to links table lifecycle to real roblox instance.
 - Import
 > Plugin that provides tools from other programming languages

+Also this library has simple enum-constructor and precreated enums pack .